 Election opening and closing dates.

-At the same time, the Nomination Manager will issue an email to the designated contact of each ccNSO member, which will indicate how to vote and the date and time by which votes must be received.
+The Nomination Manager will issue an email to the designated contact of each ccNSO member, which will indicate how to vote and the date and time by which votes must be received.

 The vote will be by confidential email, that is, the vote is identified only by a code and not by a name.

+The ballot will include the name(s) of the candidate(s) and “None of the above”, “None of the above” will mean that a ccTLD Manager believes the candidate(s) listed is / are not qualified to serve on the ICANN Board of Directors.

 Where the election is for one seat, each ccNSO member will be entitled to vote for up to one candidate.
 Where the election is for two seats, each ccNSO member will be entitled to vote for two candidates.

-The election voting period will be for two weeks, after which the Nomination Manager will close the voting and will count the votes.
+The election voting period will be at a minimum for two weeks, but no longer than three (3) weeks, after which the Nomination Manager will close the voting and will count the votes.

 The Candidate(s) that receive the majority of the votes cast by the ccNSO members, shall be the Candidate(s) who is(are) elected to be nominated by the ccNSO Council.

+In the event only 50 % or less of the members have cast their vote and opted for “None of the Above” the Board Nomination process, there will be a second, final round.

+In the event the majority (50% +1) of the members voted and of the majority of the votes cast opted for “None of the Above” the Board Nomination process shall be terminated as foreseen in section 3.9.

 In the event of a tied vote, a run-off election vote or votes will be held, no later than one month after conclusion of the first round of voting.

 Closure of Election process